snoopsean/swiftkey/README.md

 The steps I want to take are as follows

-1. Download data
-2. Import Data
-2. Get a random sample
+1. Download-import and get random sample of data
 3. Clean the data
 3. Do some data analysis
 4. Train a model